Skip to main content Skip to footer

 2.3 to provide a forum for discussion on matters of mutual interest to members of the Society and to provide a medium for expression of professional opinion on matters of public interest;

-2.4 to establish a recognised medium for communication between the Society and the Public Authorities of the Bailiwick of Guernsey, other professional bodies with related interests and any other Authority or body as may be expedient from time to time;
+2.4 to maintain a recognised medium for communication between the Society and other professional bodies both national and international;

 2.6 to promote harmonisation of accounting and auditing practices and principles throughout the Channel Islands in conjunction with the Jersey Society of Chartered and Certified Accountants or its successors;

-2.7 to promote the continuing education of members of the Society including but not limited to the running of educational courses, the assistance or sponsorship of students, and the compilation of text books or manuals about relevant topics;
+2.7 to promote continuous professional development and lifelong learning among members including but not limited to the running of educational courses and to consider the assistance or sponsorship of students where possible;

-2.8 to advance public education in and to promote the study and profession of accountancy; and
+2.8 to advance public education in and promote the study and profession of accountancy;

 Applications for membership in all categories shall be made to the Executive Officer in such form as the Executive Committee may decide.